bullioncapital/nodes/README.md

 Each network node needs to catchup to its respective LEDGER_MAX.

-First, use the following HAS urls to extract `currentLedger` for the network.
+First, use the following HAS, (Historical Archive State), urls to extract `currentLedger` for the network.
 This value will be used as `LEDGER_MAX` in catchup commands.

 | Fiat Asset | Asset Code | Environment | History Archive State (HAS)                                                                                             |
 | ---------- | ---------- | ----------- | ----------------------------------------------------------------------------------------------------------------------- |